 21. Review of decisions under these regulations

-A decision made by a registrar or authorised officer under these regulations is reviewable as if it were an order or direction made by the Principal Registrar, registrar or deputy registrar under the Family Court Rules 1998 rule 25.
+A decision made by a registrar or authorised officer under these regulations is reviewable under the Family Court Rules 2021 rule 322 as if it were an order or direction made by the Principal Registrar, a registrar or a deputy registrar.

-[Regulation 21 inserted: Gazette 13 May 2011 p.
-1746.]
+[Regulation 21 inserted: SL 2022/45 r.
+7.]

 Part 5 — Transitional provisions